-Until recently I used an actual enormous binder that my assistant or I would lug around along with all of our other papers, but for our last trial we assembled our trial notebook as carefully organized pdf documents stored on a laptop computer.
-Even so, it is a good idea to have a traditional binder that you can use as a backup if your laptop crashes or fails to work properly at some point during the trial.
+Previously, I used an actual enormous binder or binders that my assistant or I would lug around along with all of our other papers, but for our last trial we assembled our trial notebook as carefully organized pdf documents stored on a laptop computer.
+Even so, it is a good idea to have a traditional binder that you can use as a backup, if your laptop crashes or fails to work properly at some point during the trial.

 Like the evidence grid, a trial notebook must be very carefully and methodically prepared.
 The many tasks involved are time-consuming and in some respects laborious, and these tasks are perhaps more properly discussed in an article on trial preparation, not in a supposedly concise summary of the rules of evidence.
 I have nevertheless dwelled on this topic here because it is not possible to organize or present your evidence properly at trial without a completely self-contained, impeccably organized trial notebook.
 It can’t be done.